HVAC Training Schools in Oregon – Degrees & Certification

 • Proof of general liability insurance

-• Workers compensation insurance (if a company hires employees)
+• Workers compensation insurance (if company hires employees)

 These licenses last for two years.
-Please note that since local ordinances and permitting may vary, all HVAC installers, mechanics, and technicians are strongly encouraged to check with municipal authorities before beginning work to ensure that they have all necessary credentialing.
+Please note that since local ordinances and permitting may vary, all HVAC installers, mechanics, and technicians are strongly encouraged to check with municipal authorities prior to beginning work to ensure that they have all necessary credentialing.

 Farheen Gani